Gregory M. Lipper is Senior Litigation Counsel at Americans United for Separation of Church and State.

 Mr. Lipper joined Americans United in January 2011, and he litigates church/state cases at trial and on appeal.
 He is an experienced oral advocate, and was named a 2013 “Rising Star" by Super Lawyers.

-Before joining Americans United, Mr. Lipper spent six years at Covington & Burling LLP, where his practice included trial and appellate litigation, white-collar criminal defense, and First Amendment advice.
+Before joining Americans United, Mr. Lipper spent six years at Covington & Burling, where his practice included trial and appellate litigation, white-collar criminal defense, and First Amendment advice.
 Mr. Lipper also represented parties or amici in nearly twenty cases before the U.S. Supreme Court.

-Mr. Lipper is a Barrister in the Edward Coke Appellate Inn of Court, and he sits on the Board of Directors of Washington Council of Lawyers.
-He speaks regularly, across the country, on a broad range of First Amendment issues.
+Mr. Lipper is a Barrister in the Edward Coke Appellate Inn of Court.
+He sits on the Board of Directors of Washington Council of Lawyers, and he recently received the organization's Above & Beyond Award for his work in developing its communications program.

 Mr. Lipper received his J.D., magna cum laude, in 2003 from Harvard Law School, where he was Notes Editor of the Harvard Law Review, an oralist on the winning team in the Ames Moot Court Competition, and a student attorney with the Criminal Justice Institute.
 Following law school, Mr. Lipper clerked for Judge R. Guy Cole, Jr., on the U.S. Court of Appeals for the Sixth Circuit.
 He received his B.A., with honors, from Northwestern University in 2000 and was a National Intercollegiate Champion in Extemporaneous Speaking.

 You can follow Mr. Lipper on Twitter at @theglipper.